NannyML/nannyml/docs/glossary.rst

         expected range of the metric being calculated or estimated.
         An alert is raised after NannyML finds the calculated metric outside of the specified range.

+        Note that alerts are not raised during the reference :term:`Data Period`.

     Butterfly dataset
         A dataset used in :ref:`data-reconstruction-pca` to give an example where univariate drift statistics are insufficient in detecting complex data drifts in multidimensional